rabi-siddique/js-interview-questions/readme.md

 About the errors, the `Reference Error` is related to scopes.
 If scope resolution fails for a variable, we will encounter this error.
 On the other hand, with `Type Error`, scope resolution was successful.
 But we are trying to perform some illegal operation on the result of scope resolution.
 For example, invoking a primitive as a function, trying to reference a property on an `undefined` or `null` value.

+Lexical Scope is the scope that is defined at lexing time.
+No matter where a function is invoked from or how it is invoked, its lexical scope is always defined by where the function was declared.
+To cheat the lexical scope at runtime:

+- eval funcion
+- with

 ## What are Scopes in JavaScript?

 Scopes are sections of our code where a variable is defined and can be accessed.